Supply of commercial space down by a fifth in five years

 The turnover of commercial space sold also declined in 2020: At 38 hectares, it was far below the previous year's take-up of 80.5 hectares.
 The weak take-up of space in 2020 is likely to be largely due to companies postponing investment decisions in light of the coronavirus pandemic.

-However, the demand for space in the immediate vicinity of the highway, but also for expansion space at the same location or in the same municipality, was comparatively high even in the crisis year 2020.
+However, demand for space in the immediate vicinity of the freeway, as well as for expansion space at the same location or in the same municipality, remained comparatively high in the crisis year 2020.

-Only around 15 percent of total take-up is now accounted for by space that is less than 2 kilometers away from the junction.
+Only around 15 percent of total take-up was accounted for by space located less than 2 kilometers from the junction.
 This is the lowest figure since 2014.
-Good public transport connections have continued to gain in importance.
+Good public transport connections have also become increasingly important.

 "We will also have to focus on brownfield sites and existing commercial locations if we want to attract innovative technology-oriented manufacturers and service providers.
 To do this, we need to create locations with urban development quality that also take account of climate protection and sustainability requirements. "

-Since February of this year, the Hannover Region has therefore amended its funding guidelines for commercial space development (REGIP) by only funding projects that take into account criteria for sustainable or climate-friendly land development.
-These include integration into neighboring biotopes, unsealing of land, reactivation of brownfield sites, rainwater infiltration, green roofs, renewable energy supply and sustainable mobility options.
+The Hannover Region has therefore amended its funding guidelines for commercial space development (REGIP) since February of this year by only funding projects that take into account criteria for sustainable or climate-friendly space development.
+These include, for example, integration into neighboring biotopes, unsealing of land, reactivation of brownfield sites, rainwater infiltration, green roofs, renewable energy supply or sustainable mobility options.

 Press contact